moiseshp/moiseshp.dev/README.md

 1. **Customizable Fonts from Google Fonts**
    Easily change the font style of your project by selecting any font from [Google Fonts](https://fonts.google.com).

-2. **Integrated Google Analytics**
+2. **Integrated Afref Web Analytics**
-   Track your website's performance and user behavior effortlessly with built-in Google Analytics support.
+   Monitor your website traffic with simple and privacy-friendly analytics.
+No cookies.
+No personal data

 3. **Easily Customizable Theme Colors**
    [Adjust theme](https://github.com/moiseshp/moiseshp.dev/blob/main/src/styles/global.css) colors conveniently using CSS variables or Tailwind's theming capabilities.